Not in My Own Strength

 STORE UP MORE TREASURES

 At some point in our lives, we or someone we know will go through great suffering.
-I encourage you to go the MARKINC website and listen to the grief audio resource titled “When A Child Loses a Parent” so that you can store up treasures of encouragement for the next rainy day in your life or someone else's.
+I encourage you to go to the MARKINC website and listen to the grief audio resource titled “When A Child Loses a Parent” so that you can store up treasures of encouragement for the next rainy day in your life or someone else's.
 Here is a summary and teaser of this resource:

 Joy was 10 years old when her mother lost her battle with aggressive breast cancer.
 Her two little sisters looked to her for mothering.
 She became her father’s confidante as he tried to navigate grief, single parenthood, and looking for a new wife.
 Joy’s story gives listeners a glimpse into how the loss of a parent can create an ever widening circle of grief that takes years to process.